How can we help you?

-We know that business can be unpredictable, which is why we offer a monthly subscription, so you can change or cancel your cover at any time.
+We know that business can be unpredictable, which is why we offer a monthly subscription that you can change or cancel at any time.
 Simply send an email to firstname.lastname@example.org providing at least 30 days’ notice and telling us the date you want the policy to end.
-Please bear in mind you may need to pay one final month’s premium depending on when your next payment is due.
+Please bear in mind that you may need to pay one final month’s premium depending on when your next payment is due.

 To calculate your premium, we look at a variety of factors related to your business, such as its size, turnover and number of employees.
 Your business activities are also important, as some types of work naturally involve more risk than others.
 It also depends on the type of insurance you are buying.
 So, if for example you’re buying office contents insurance, your premium will depend on the value of the equipment and belongings you want to insure.

 You must have a minimum cover of £10 million for employers liability if you have employees, which is a standard limit.
 Failure to have this can mean fines of £2,500 for every day that you’re not properly insured.

 Various factors influence the level of cover you need, including the size of your business, the type of work you do and the requirements of your clients.
 You may also find that your regulatory body specifies a certain level of cover, depending on the industry you operate in.

-If you don't know your ERN, simply check the box that says "We're exempt from having an ERN or will provide it within 30 days" and let us know when you have it to hand.
+If you don't know your ERN, simply check the box that says "We're exempt from having an ERN or will provide it within 30 days".

 We just need a few details from you to create a tailored quote.
-So, you’ll need to provide your name, company name, company turnover and company size.
+So, you’ll need to provide your name, company nameand business activities.
 It’s also handy to know the amount of cover you need.
-If you’re not sure, drop us a line and we’ll be more than happy to assist.
+If you’re not sure, get in touch with the support team and we’ll be more than happy to assist.

 It depends on the policy and the claim.
 Where items have been lost, stolen or damaged, we might arrange for the items to be replaced or make a payment to you.
 If you’re liable for something we will assist you with legal support.

-We know that our customers don’t have the luxury of time following an insurance claim, so always aim to have things settled asap.
-For smaller claims, that’s usually within a couple of days (or hours) of receiving the relevant info.
+We know that our customers don’t have the luxury of time following an insurance claim, so we always aim to have things settled as soon as possible.
+For smaller claims, that’s usually within a couple of days (or hours) of receiving the relevant information.
 For larger claims, it can sometimes take longer.

-On many of our policies you don’t have to pay any excess, however this varies depending on the size of your business, the type of policy and level of cover, but we’ve worked hard to make sure they are as low as possible.
-We’ll let you know at the point of receiving a quote what excess you need to pay if you make a claim at the point of receiving a quote.
+On many of our policies, you don’t have to pay any excess, however, this varies depending on the size of your business, the type of policy and level of cover you have.
+We’ve worked hard to make sure the excess is as low as possible for the cases where you have to pay one.
+You will be notified what excess you might have to pay if you make a claim at the point of receiving a quote.

 It’s important that any claim - or incident that could result in a claim - is reported to us as soon as possible.
 This includes if you, or one of your employees, becomes aware of a legal claim being made against you, or discovers a problem that could result in a legal claim (regardless of whether anyone outside your organisation knows about it).
 It also includes where you, or one of your employees, have received a written or verbal complaint.
 Even if you’re unsure, it’s better to let us know!

 Possibly.
 We take various factors into account when calculating premiums, and past claims are one of those factors.
-Having said that, it depends on the number of claim(s) what caused the claim(s) and how much was paid.
+Having said that, it depends on the number of claim(s), what has caused the claim(s), and how much was paid.